daaru00/aws-serverless-application-repository-action/README.md

 ```
 (change `my-artifact-bucket` with the name of your bucket)

-Create a IAM user with programmatic access and the following permission attached that allow to create an Application or Application Version:
+Create a IAM user with programmatic access and add following permission to allow create or update Application and Application's Versions:
 ```json
 {
     "Version": "2012-10-17",